Here's every update on the case since Smollett was attacked on Jan. 29.

 "There is an ongoing criminal investigation, so I won't go deeper than that, except to say it’s been really gratifying to watch the creative community rally around him," he continued, adding that at this time, Fox is not announcing whether Empire has been renewed for another season.

-A spokeswoman for the Chicago Police Department told ET that Smollett turned over his cell phone records that morning, and that they "will be analyzed by detectives and we will be in contact with the victim should additional information be needed."
+A spokeswoman for the Chicago Police Department told ET that Smollett turned over his cell phone records that morning, and that they would "be analyzed by detectives and we will be in contact with the victim should additional information be needed."

 Chicago Police claimed they previously asked Smollett for his phone in an effort to corroborate certain details from his accounting of the incident, which included him being on the phone with talent manager, Brandon Z. Moore, when the alleged attack occurred.
 ET learned that phone records from Moore were sent to Chief of Staff to the Superintendent of Police Robert Boik on Feb.
 5.